Akshayanil1/my-erpnext-setup/learning-log.md

 - Created a new Supplier: 'Apex Electronics'.
 - Followed the workflow: Purchase Order -> Purchase Receipt -> Purchase Invoice.
 - Successfully increased Laptop stock by 5 units by receiving them via a Purchase Receipt.

+## Day 3: Reports and Business Intelligence
+- Learned to analyze the results of transactions.
+- Used the 'Stock Ledger' to trace the complete history of an item, confirming a final balance of 14 Laptops.
+- Used the 'Accounts Receivable' report to see who owes the company money (Palmer Productions).
+- Used the 'Accounts Payable' report to see who the company owes money to (Apex Electronics).